Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: Acknowledgments

 \section{Acknowledgments}

-This paper has been partially established during the visit of M. Bendahmane at the Basque Center for Applied Mathematics.
-The authors thank professor Enrique Zuazua for various fruitful discussions about this paper.
-F. W. Chaves-Silva has been supported by the Grant BFI-2011-424 of the Basque Government and partially supported by the Grant MTM2011-29306-C02-00 of the MICINN, Spain, the ERC Advanced Grant FP7-246775 NUMERIWAVES, ESF Research Networking Programme OPTPDE and the Grant PI2010-04 of the Basque Government.
+This paper has been partially established during the visit of M. Bendahmane to the Basque Center for Applied Mathematics.
+The authors thank professor Enrique Zuazua for various fruitful discussions about this work and Erich Foster for a careful reading of this paper.